JdejesusIsaac/TriviaStreamNft/README.md

 # TriviaStreamNft

-1 contract with a “mintNft” function, user has input correct value into mintNft() function to earn Nft.
+1 contract with a “mintNft” function, user has to input correct value into mintNft() function to earn Nft.
 Nft gives user personal id.
 With this personal ID user can gain access to StreamDao.

  triviaStream.sol line10 how to gain access